giuseppe-messi/giuseppe-messi/README.md

 <a id="other-repos"></a>
 ### 🗃️ Other Repositories

-I also maintain several other projects—feel free to explore:
+I also maintain several other projects, feel free to explore:

-- **[portfolio-page](https://github.com/giuseppe-messi/portfolio-v2)** · my personal portfolio site
+- **[portfolio-page](https://github.com/giuseppe-messi/portfolio)**: my personal portfolio site
-- **shop-order-system** · an online shop ordering system built with Python
+- **shop-order-system**: an online shop ordering system built with Python
-- **linked-list-sort** · a Python implementation of a linked-list sorting algorithm
+- **linked-list-sort**: a Python implementation of a linked-list sorting algorithm
-- **huffman-coding** · a Python implementation of the Huffman compression algorithm
+- **huffman-coding**: a Python implementation of the Huffman compression algorithm
-- **covid19-info-hub** · a full-stack COVID-19 info hub built with PHP & JavaScript
+- **covid19-info-hub**: a full-stack COVID-19 info hub built with PHP & JavaScript

 *(See each repo’s topics for more details.)*